Family

 family.

 There is no perfect family, we do not have perfect parents, we do not marry a perfect person or we do not have perfect children.
 We have complaints from each other.
 We can not live together without offending one another.
 We are constantly disappointed.
-Yes for so many reasons at different times we are disappointed by one another.
+Yes for so many reasons at various times we are disappointed by one another.

 There is no healthy marriage or healthy family without the exercise of forgiveness.
 Forgiveness is the medicine of family joy and happiness.
 Forgiveness is vital to our emotional health and spiritual survival.
 No matter the offense or who is the offender.
 Without forgiveness, the family becomes an arena of conflict and a fortress of evil.
 Without forgiveness, the family becomes sick and unhealthy.
 Forgiveness is the healer of the soul, the purification of the spirit and the liberation of the heart.

 For this reason, the family must be a place of life and not a place of death; a place of forgiveness, a place of paradise and not a place of hell; A healing territory and not a disease; an internship of forgiveness and not guilt.
+Forgiveness brings joy where sorrow has brought sadness; of Healing where sorrow has caused disease.

 A family is a place of support and not of gossip and slander of one another.
 It must be a place of welcome not a place of rejection.
 Shame to those who plant evil about others.
 The individuals who form a family are not enemies.
 When anyone in a family is going through a challenge they need support of others in that family.